Evgenija. Kasper x Endometriose Vereinigung Deutschland e.V.-

 Endometriosis affects about 1 in 10 women and is associated with severe pain.
 Endometriosis leads to chronic inflammation, adhesions, bleeding in the abdominal cavity and often to an unfulfilled desire to have children.
 The pain is often perceived as severe period pain.
 Despite the high prevalence and severe consequences, many have never heard of endometriosis.
 Together with the German Endometriosis Association and the blogger and designer Evgenija Kasper, we want to change that!

 As a blogger and interior designer, Evgenija often deals with the beautiful things in life.
 But endometriosis is also a part of it.
 "It took me a few months to accept this.
 As an endometriosis sufferer, I know all too well the feeling of incomprehensibility in society.
 That is why I feel the need to make more people aware of this disease and to support women affected by it."

-In Germany, an average of six years elapses before endometriosis is diagnosed.
-This is also because society and even doctors assume that lower abdominal pain is "normal" or part of being a woman.
+In Germany, an average of six years elapse before endometriosis is diagnosed.
+This is also due to the fact that society and even doctors assume that lower abdominal pain is "normal" or part of being a woman.
 Endometriosis is called the chameleon of gynaecology.
 In endometriosis, cysts and inflammations (endometriosis lesions) occur, which settle, for example, on the ovaries, intestines or peritoneum.
 More rarely, endometriosis foci occur outside the abdominal cavity, e.g. in the lungs.
 Their tissue is similar to that of the lining of the uterus and the foci can grow and bleed with the hormonal cycle.
 Endometriosis can metastasize and cause permanent damage to organs.
 Endometriosis affects the hormonal balance and the immune system.